'48 by James Herbert

 - Finished reading it on December 16, 2005

-- The hardbound edition of this book was originally published as Borderlands 5.
+- The hardbound edition of this book was originally published as BORDERLANDS 5.
 And as you would expect from a series of short story collections, the stories have to be pretty good to keep it going that long.
 And these stories live up to that expectation.
 The stories are obviously not the same old, formula type stories that you would find in a normal collection.
 Instead the Monteleones found unique stories with a little something different which made them very memorable.
 While all of the stories were good, only a select few can be picked as favorites.

 "Rami Temporalis" by Gary A. Braunbeck - The story of a guy with one of those faces